anchowdhury89/anchowdhury89.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a [Postdoctoral Fellow](https://services.iqc.uwaterloo.ca/people/profile/a2chnara/) in the Institute for Quantum Computing at the University of Waterloo.
 My research interests are in quantum algorithms and complexity, mostly pertaining to the simulation of quantum systems.
 Recently, I have also been looking into classical approximation algorithms for quantum many-body systems, property-testing and error-mitigation for near-term quantum devices.
 My postdoc supervisor is [David Gosset](http://www.davidgosset.com/).
 Even though a physicist by training, officially I am affiliated with the [Department of Combinatorics and Optimization](https://uwaterloo.ca/combinatorics-and-optimization/).
+I have a PhD in physics from the [University of New Mexico](www.unm.edu).

 Updates
 ======